 ABOUT CHILD THERAPY

 Children have unique needs when it comes to counseling.
 At different ages, we pass through distinct developmental phases with specific tasks, capabilities, and limitations.
-I have special training in developmental psychology and I always use therapeutic interventions that take a child’s developmental phase into account.
+We have special training in developmental psychology and we always use therapeutic interventions that take a child’s developmental phase into account.

-I utilize Dr. Erik Erikson’s Stages of Development in order to assess which stage a child’s stage of development.
-In addition to this and other developmental theories, I consider the impact of external factors such as a child’s home environment, community, and school setting.
+We utilize Dr. Erik Erikson’s Stages of Development in order to assess which stage a child’s stage of development.
+In addition to this and other developmental theories, we consider the impact of external factors such as a child’s home environment, community, and school setting.
 These external factors impact the formulation of a child’s personality, symptoms, and behavior.

-I have extensive training in child and adolescent development and a great deal of specialized experience working with youth ages 0-12.
-When working with youth, I implement a range of research-based, empirically proven techniques, specific to your child’s developmental phase, in order to ensure therapy will be most effective.
+We have extensive training in child and adolescent development and a great deal of specialized experience working with youth ages 0-12.
+When working with youth, we implement a range of research-based, empirically proven techniques, specific to your child’s developmental phase, in order to ensure therapy will be most effective.

 Children need love, especially when they don’t deserve it.